Math13Net/BestOf_CS_Video_Link/README.md

  "the 1% inspiration is still very important"
  "everything going into modern calculation is noisy, so why the answer would have to be so clear"
  "what people don't understand is that u get a determinist answer even so the execusion flow is very underterministic"
+ "u run the programm 100 times, it never works the same flow but u always get the same answer !"